 Given that, it's no surprise that when we say we're excited to be bringing you an exclusive listen to the master's latest release, we really, really mean it.
 Paradygm Shift , which arrives on Dutch label Dekmantel today, is yet another stone cold classic.
 Keeping things relatively raw, this set of stripped-back dancefloor detonation devices sees Hood doing his thing with aplomb.
 These are techno tracks that sound bigger and stronger than anything else out there.
 They are hulking, swirling, monsters, primed to turn any decent nightclub inside out, and happily they sound just as great at home, too.

 "The idea behind it is just a shift in our focus.
 We can become complacent; we are so comfortable with our surroundings.
-I think this is the time for electronic music to find a new mindset," Hood himself says.
+I think this is the time for electronic music to find a new mindset," Hood himself says in the album's press release.
 "I felt it was necessary to reiterate as an electronic music artist who is bringing minimalism back in the forefront, and not to get lost in the melody.
 I want to get back to the simple repetitive programming that I'm known for, and to me it was returning to that and shifting the listeners' focus."

 Paradygm Shift is out now on Dekmantel.